Deployment with Watson Machine Learning

 Watson Machine Learning (WML) is a service from the IBM Cloud suite that supports popular frameworks such as TensorFlow, PyTorch, and Keras to build and deploy models.
 Using this tool we can store, version and deploy models via online deployment.

 After creating and training a ML model we can upload it as an Asset in the Deployment Space, in the IBM Cloudpak.
-When we create a new deployment, we choose what model asset we want the deployment to reference: drawing IBM Dataplatform Deocumentation
+When we create a new deployment, we choose what model asset we want the deployment to reference: IBM Dataplatform Deocumentation

 Deployment using Python API